jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 #pagebreak()

 #align(center)[
+  #text(
+    size: 24pt,
+    weight: "bold",
-  #text(size: 24pt, weight: "bold")[Giving daily doses]\
+  )[Giving daily doses]\
   #v(0.1pt)
   #line(length: 100%, stroke: 2pt)
 ]
 #warning-box("READ THIS SECTION CAREFULLY.")[
   - While consistency is important for OIT, *safety is always a priority*.
-  - *It is OK to miss/postpone a dose if required.*
+  - *It is OK to miss or postpone doses if required.*
 ]

 = Safety checklist before giving a dose

+== 1.
+THERE ARE NO COFACTORS
-If any of these are present, the daily dose should not be given.
-These are known as *cofactors* - things that increase the risk of severe allergic reactions.
+*Cofactors* are things that increase the risk of severe allergic reactions. *If any of these are present, that dose should not be given*.

-== No cofactors
 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
-  - No empty stomach
-  - No fever or severe illness.
-See page X for the breakdown.
+  - Fever or severe illness. *See page X* for what to do when the patient is sick.
+  - Uncontrolled asthma.
+If you’re unsure, please inform your doctor.
-  - No heavy exercise (sweating) or hot showers/bathes 2 hours before and after the dose.
-Regular play is fine.
+  - Heavy exercise (sweating) or hot showers/baths 2 hours before and after the dose: regular play is fine.
-  - No sleep depreviation
-  - No uncontrolled asthma
-  - No symptoms of EoE
+  - Getting the dose on an empty stomach.
+  - Sleep deprivation (e.g. overnight flight).
+  - Symptoms of food-pipe inflammation (e.g. food getting stuck, chest pain, using more water to wash down food).
 ]

-== Setup
+TIP: ensure good lip care to avoid quick absorption, consider petroleum jelly before and after each dose.

+== 2.
+I HAVE THE RIGHT TIMING, EQUIPMENT, AND FOOD
 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
-  - *Check the Label:* Is this the right food?
-Did the brand change?
-  - Have an EpiPEN that is UTD
-  - check the label, and make sure the protein content matches the protocol
+  - The protein content per serving on the food label matches the protocol.
+  - Have an Epinephrine Auto-injector (e.g. EpiPEN) available, that is up-to-date.
-  - *Monitoring:* Someone can watch the patient for at least 2 hours after the dose?
+  - Someone is available to watch the patient for at least 2 hours after the dose.
+  - The patient can avoid naps or bedtime within 2 hours of dose.
 ]

-TIP: ensure good lip care to avoid quick absorption, consider petroleum jelly before and after each dose.

-= How to give

-Prepare the daily dose as per page X
-If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.
-To improve the taste we suggest mixing it with a food that the child likes to hide the taste Consider AH first 1 hour beforehand.
-This is purely for symptom relief and is not mandatory Make sure you are around for at least 2 hours after the dose Doses should be given around 22-26h apart

-As a reminder - especially in the beginning, MILD REACTIONS ARE COMMON AND EXPECTED.
-Taking Reactine 1 hour before daily dose during build-up can minimize mild side effects.
-It does not prevent severe reactions.
-Avoid naps or bedtime within 2 hours of dosing
-See page Y for how to deal with reactions - both expected mild and rare severe.
-If there is a severe reaction the daily dosing should stop and you should contact your doctor.

-= When to increase the dose?

-Ask your doctor.
-Depending on their practice and the patient's risk profile, some will do:
-- virtual updosing
-- at home
-- in clinic
-- hybrid

-Typically this is every 2-4 weeks. rule of thumb: if on a dose for 2 weeks and no reactions => usually ok to move to the next step, otherwise stay on it longer
+= How to give a daily dose

+After checking that it is safe to give the dose:

+#enum(
+  spacing: 1.2em,
+  [Optional: consider AH first 1 hour beforehand.
+This is purely for symptom relief and is not mandatory], [Prepare the daily dose.
+Doses should be given around 22-26h apart, ideally at same time of day.], [Give the dose with a meal or light snack!
+To improve the taste, we suggest mixing it with a strongly flavoured food.], [If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.], )

+#pagebreak()

+= What to expect from the first few weeks

+- Especially near the beginning of OIT, mild reactions are common, and expected.
+Examples of mild reactions may include mild hives around the mouth, an itchy mouth, or mild stomachache.
+Refer to page X for full details about what to do if there is a reaction.
+- Mild symptoms can be improved / potentially prevented by taking a non-drowsy antihistamine 1 hour before the dose.
+They do not prevent severe reactions.

+= When do we move onto the next step?

+Each step has a different _protein target_.
+In the example below, during Step 1 the patient will eat 1.0 mg of allergen protein daily; during Step 2, they will increase that to 2.5 mg of protein daily.
+But when do you move onto the next step?

+#figure(
+  kind: table,
+  supplement: none,
+  numbering: none,
+  table(
+    columns: (auto, auto, auto, 2fr, auto, auto),
+    align: (col, row) => (
+      (center, center, center, left, center, center).at(col) + horizon ),
+    inset: 8pt,
+    // Global stroke for the standard cells
+    stroke: 1pt + rgb("cccccc"),
+    fill: (col, row) => if row == 0 { rgb("e6e6e6") } else { none },

+    table.header(
+      [*Step*],
+      [*Protein*],
+      [*Method*],
+      [*How to make mix*],
+      [*Daily Amount*],
+      [*Interval*],
+    ),

+    // --- Step 1 Row ---
+    [1],
+    [1.0 mg],
+    [DILUTE],
+    [0.20 g of food + 77 ml water],
+    [1 ml],
+    [2-4 weeks],

+    // --- INTERSTITIAL "SPLIT" ROW ---
+    table.cell(
+      colspan: 6, // Span across all columns
+      align: center,
+      // Keep top/bottom borders to close the tables, but remove X (vertical) borders
+      stroke: (
+        top: 1pt + rgb("cccccc"),
+        bottom: 1pt + rgb("cccccc"),
+        x: none,
+      ),
+      inset: 1.5em,
+      [
+        #set text(fill: black.lighten(10%))
+        #stack(
+          dir: ltr,
+          spacing: 0.5em,
+          text(
+            weight: "bold",
+          )[#sym.arrow.b],
+          [*When should I start eating 2.5mg of protein daily?*], text(
+            weight: "bold",
+          )[#sym.arrow.b],
+        )
+      ],
+    ),

+    // --- Step 2 Row ---
+    [2],
+    [2.5 mg],
+    [DILUTE],
+    [0.20 g of food + 30 ml water],
+    [1 ml],
+    [2-4 weeks],
+  ),
+)

+#v(0.5em)
+== The answer: ask your doctor, it depends.
+#v(1em)
+- Usually, the daily dose is _escalated_ or _'updosed'_ (increased to the next step's dose) every 2-4 weeks *if there are no/minimal reactions*. _It may take more than 4 weeks for a step for some patients_.

+- There are four different approaches for dose escalation, based on patient/physician preference and risk profile:
+#v(1em)
+#grid(
+  columns: (1fr, 1fr),
+  gutter: 1em,
+  // Set a fixed height for the rows here.
+  rows: 9em,

+  // Card 1
+  rect(
+    width: 100%,
+    height: 100%,
+    inset: 12pt,
+    radius: 4pt,
+    stroke: 1pt + gray,
+    [
+      *1. In-Clinic supervision*
+      #v(0em)
+      - You come to the clinic for _every_ dose increase, every 2-4 weeks.\
+      - You do the rest of the step's daily maintenance doses at home.
+    ],
+  ),

+  // Card 2
+  rect(
+    width: 100%,
+    height: 100%,
+    inset: 12pt,
+    radius: 4pt,
+    stroke: 1pt + gray,
+    [
+      *2. Virtual-assistance*
+      #v(0em)
+      - You increase the dose at home, but on a video call with the allergy team.
+      - You do the daily maintenance doses at home.
+    ],
+  ),

+  // Card 3
+  rect(
+    width: 100%,
+    height: 100%,
+    inset: 12pt,
+    radius: 4pt,
+    stroke: 1pt + gray,
+    [
+      *3. Home-Based*
+      #v(0em)
+      - The very first dose is done in the clinic.
+      - After that, you increase the dose at home on your own, and do the maintenance doses at home too.
+    ],
+  ),

+  // Card 4
+  rect(
+    width: 100%,
+    height: 100%,
+    inset: 12pt,
+    radius: 4pt,
+    stroke: 1pt + gray,
+    [
+      *4. Hybrid*
+      #v(0em)
+      - A mix of the above.
+E.g. you might do early doses in-clinic, and later doses at home.
+    ],
+  ),
+)

 #pagebreak()